casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/Project_Report_WIP.md

 Thi tests whether the model is able to campture the melody style represented in the start of Bach´s cello suite.
 The style is characterised by  16th notes, which are short sequence step lengths, a combination of stepwise motion (delta of one or two half steps) and larger interval leaps (sequence step deltas between [6-9] ].

-## Data processing

-### Handling of Musical Data

-- Midi format: Basic properties of musical data
-Like text data, musical data in fundamentally sequential.
-Pitch at timestep
-Duration interpreted as on/off at timestep

-- The midi data was converted to the NoteSequence protocol developed by Google Magenta (Reference).

-(Graph of bach cello suite).

-###  Working with tf Records

-- Refer to command line code for data processing

-(### Preliminary Experiment: Bach Bot - Monophonic Cello RNN

-In order to familiarize myself with the Google Magenta toolkit and create a simple baseline model for further iterations, I first trained a simple model on using data from bachs cello suites.
-The advantage of this data is that it is mostly monophonic, e.g one melody, and captures many aspects of classical melodic and harmonic movement such as development of a repeated theme, development of a harmonic sequence and dramatic development.
-In data science terms, this means the data has a includes data patterns common in western musical traditions, such as absolute value differences in the sequence (melodic intervals), relative value difference patterns that are repeated with different absolute values locally (thematic development), and meta patterns  for how these different types of relative value difference patterns alternate depending on their absolute values (harmonic development).

-- Musical Analysis of bach cello suite in data science language

-The initial cello suite was downloaded from an open source midi file repository (8 Notes, 2019).

-- Using default Magenta Tensorflow graphs )

 **Output Naming Convention:** it_(iteration_nr)_(primer)_nr_(outputnr)_(training_ep if applicable)

 ## Model Iteration 1: Mono_rnn based on Magenta´s RNN LSTM Model